usafa-astro-331/Astro-331X-2024/lessons/2 electrical system/README.md

 Electronics:
-ground = electrical return path always carries full current of the circuit ground can be black, white, green, brown, bare—anything but red
+ground = electrical return path always carries full current of the circuit ground can be black, white, green, blue, brown, bare—anything but red